cswartzvi/hamilton/hamilton/plugins/README.md

 # Plugins

-Hamilton enables plugins -- the requirement is that the core library according to the plugin is installed, and the plugin will be registered automatically.
+Apache Hamilton enables plugins -- the requirement is that the core library according to the plugin is installed, and the plugin will be registered automatically.
 It is up to the user to install the plugin via the target, E.G. `hamilton[pyspark]`, which will install the correct depdendencies.